openshift/openshift-ansible/playbooks/byo/openshift-glusterfs/README.md

 ## Role: openshift_hosted

 The `openshift_hosted` role recognizes `glusterfs` as a possible storage backend for a hosted docker registry.
+It will also, if configured, handle the swap of an existing registry's backend storage to a GlusterFS volume.